 Unlock the power of your own cells to grow hair.
 A combination of stromal vascular fraction and stem cells derived from fat could be the answer to your hair loss.
 In 2011, Dr. Welter was the first physician to apply the use of adipose derived stem cells in Stromal Vascular Fraction to stimulate growing hair.
 Since then he has refined the proprietary Regeneris Stem Cell PRP procedure and continues to research this fascinating field of medicine with members of our physician affiliate team.
 According to Dr. Welter, “Biocellular Technology is transforming the field of hair restoration.
-Within a few years, using the technology we are developing, hair loss with be a thing of the past.”
+Within a few years, using the technology we are developing, hair loss will be a thing of the past.”

 Regeneris HD PRP with Acell